Our Objectives

 Membership Chairman, Outreach Committee, LA Chapter Secretary

-I have an albino California King Snake named Pinkie, a young gopher snake named Sequoia, a Dumeril’s Boa named Mo, and a leopard gecko named River who go to Education Outreach events with me.
+I have an albino California King Snake named Pinkie, a gopher snake named Sequoia, a Dumeril’s Boa named Mo, and a leopard gecko named River Rose who go to Education Outreach events with me.
 In the time I have been a member, I have met some wonderful people who love animals, take action for conservation, and reach out to the community via education events and finding homes for abandoned herps.
 This is a great group of hard working herpers and I’ve learned so much from them already.

 William Wu – BOD Treasurer